-By using SSO, you can collect system resources from servers by installing an SNMP agent (ESA) on monitored servers.
+By using SSO, you can collect system resources.
 If you configure the time zone, interval, and period, you can collect resources at regular intervals, and view them.

 (1) About resource collection

 Resource collection is a process for collecting system resources from the servers connected to a network and monitoring target resources that users arbitrarily configured.